-We can use different NN architectures to represent PDE solutions, even the simplest feedforward neural network architecture known as Multilayer Perceptrons (MLP).
-In this paper, we mostly use the DGM NN architecture proposed by Sirignano and Spiliopoulos (2018) which we found effective for the PDE and PIDE problems under consideration, and we present its architecture details in the following section.
-We briefly discuss the comparison results of MLP vs DGM in Online Appendix B.
+We can use different NN architectures to represent PDE solutions, even the simplest feedforward neural network architecture known as multilayer perceptrons (MLP).
+In this paper, we mostly use the DGM NN architecture proposed by Sirignano and Spiliopoulos (2018) that we found effective for the PDE and PIDE problems under consideration, and we present its architecture details in the following section.
+We briefly discuss the comparison results of MLP versus DGM in Online Appendix B.

 2.3.3.
-The DGM neural network.
-It is known (see, e.g., Sirignano and Spiliopoulos 2018) that the speed of NN training is problem-dependent and that it is important to choose an appropriate, problem-specific NN structure to achieve reasonable training speed for a problem under consideration.
+DGM Neural Network.
+It is known (Sirignano and Spiliopoulos 2018) that the speed of NN training is problem-dependent and that it is important to choose an appropriate, problem-specific NN structure to achieve reasonable training speed for a problem under consideration.
 Thanks to the activities of the machine learning community in recent years, we can gain access to numerous NN structures for PDE applications.
-The Deep Galerkin Method (DGM) network, used in this paper, can be considered as a variant of the widely used Long Short-Term Memory networks (LSTMs) introduced by Hochreiter and Schmidhuber (1997).
-LSTMs are a special kind of recurrent NN which are useful for modelling sequential data such as time series prediction or speech recognition problems.
-It is shown by Sirignano and Spiliopoulos (2018) that an LSTM-type architecture works well for PDE problems with "sharp turns" in the initial or terminal conditions, which is exactly the situation we have here, since we have a step function in the terminal condition of the backward Kolmogorov equation that we approximate.
+The DGM network, used in this paper, can be considered as a variant of the widely used long shortterm memory networks (LSTMs) introduced by Hochreiter and Schmidhuber (1997).
+LSTMs are a special kind of recurrent NN that are useful for modeling sequential data such as time series prediction or speech recognition problems.
+It is shown by Sirignano and Spiliopoulos (2018) that an LSTM-type architecture works well for PDE problems with "sharp turns" in the initial or terminal conditions, which is exactly the situation we have here, because we have a step function in the terminal condition of the backward Kolmogorov equation that we approximate.